asim/emque/README.md

 - MQ clients shard or cluster MQ servers by publish/subscribing to one or all servers
 - MQ proxies use the go client to cluster MQ servers and provide a unified HTTP API

-Because of this simplistic architecture, proxies and servers can be chained to build message pipelines.

 <p align="center">
   <img src="mq.png" />
 </p>

+Because of this simplistic architecture, proxies and servers can be chained to build message pipelines

 ## Usage